lanceengland/lanceengland.github.io/_posts/2023-11-11-sharpening-the-saw.markdown

 Third, and possibly most importantly, focus on hands-on practice building side-projects.
 The lab portion of the AZ-400 exam emphasized the importance of this.
 Instructional learning is great but combining it with practice is the key to deep learning.
 I have already started my first side-project and will be blogging about the process.

 For the longer-term, I have some other ideas.
 I want to go more into modern data engineering, branch out from Azure into Amazon Web Services, and develop solid Linux fundamentals.
-There is a never ending flow of things to pick from.
+Keep sharpening the saw.